 You will be prompted through these steps:

-- Press # to send now, or press 0 to add a delivery option (e.g., 1 for Private, 2 for Urgent).
+Press # to send now, or press to add a delivery option (e.g., for Private, for Urgent, for delivery confirmation.)

 Managing your "new message waiting" notification

 From the main menu, select (Mailbox Options) and then press .

 If your new message notification doesn't seem to be working, try this:

 If you have messages but aren't being notified, enter your mailbox, go to Mailbox Options (option ), and select Notification Options (option ).
 Follow the prompts to make sure Message Waiting Indication is ON.

 If your new message indicator remains ON after you have cleared your messages, enter your mailbox, go to Mailbox Options (option ), and select Notifications (option ).
 Follow the prompts to turn the feature on and off two or three times.
 Be sure you end with Message Waiting Indication ON.